Best Of19 min read

 Frequently Asked Questions

 Do all of these tools offer nonprofit discounts?
-Most do, but the quality varies significantly.
-Asana and Trello (via Atlassian) offer the most generous discounts — effectively free plans for verified nonprofits.
+Most do, but the quality varies.
+Asana and Trello (via Atlassian) offer the most generous discounts—basically free plans for verified nonprofits.
 Monday.com, Notion, Smartsheet, and Airtable all offer 50-70% off their standard pricing.
 Basecamp and Hive require direct negotiation rather than a simple application.
-Always verify current offers directly with the vendor, since pricing changes more often than these guides get updated.
+Always verify current offers directly with vendors, since pricing changes more often than these guides get updated.

 What's the best free project management tool for small nonprofits?
-Short answer: it depends on your team's technical comfort level.
-ClickUp's free tier is the most feature-complete, but Trello's free plan (or free Standard tier via Atlassian's nonprofit program) is significantly easier for non-technical teams to actually adopt and stick with.
-Asana's free nonprofit tier is arguably the best deal of all if you qualify, since it unlocks full Premium features for up to 50 users.
+It depends on your team's technical comfort.
+ClickUp's free tier is the most feature-complete, but Trello's free plan (or free Standard tier via Atlassian's nonprofit program) is significantly easier for non-technical teams to actually adopt.
+And if you qualify, Asana's free nonprofit tier unlocks full Premium features for up to 50 users—that's arguably the best deal of all.

 Can these tools replace a nonprofit CRM like Salesforce?
-No — and I'd push back pretty hard on anyone suggesting otherwise.
+No—and I'd push back on anyone suggesting otherwise.
 Tools like Asana, ClickUp, or Monday.com are project management platforms, not donor management systems.
 They complement a CRM but don't replace one.
 Airtable and Notion come closest to CRM-adjacent functionality, but for serious donor management, cultivation tracking, and fundraising workflows, you still need a dedicated tool.
 Don't try to hack a PM tool into doing a CRM's job.

 How long does it take to set up one of these tools for a nonprofit?
-Trello and Basecamp: a few hours, genuinely.
+Trello and Basecamp: a few hours.
 Asana, Monday, and ClickUp: budget 1-2 weeks to configure properly and actually onboard your team.
-Airtable and Notion: 2-4 weeks minimum if you want to build out custom workflows that will hold up over time.
-Don't underestimate setup time — it's where most implementations quietly fall apart.
+Airtable and Notion: 2-4 weeks minimum if you want custom workflows that will hold up.
+Don't underestimate setup time—it's where most implementations quietly fall apart.

 Is it worth paying for project management software when Google Workspace is free?
-Google Workspace (Docs, Sheets, Tasks) covers basic needs, but it doesn't scale gracefully.
-Once you're managing multiple programs, grant cycles, and teams simultaneously, a dedicated PM tool saves more time than it costs — often within the first month.
-The math typically works out in favor of a dedicated tool once you have more than 5-6 people who need to coordinate regularly.
+Google Workspace covers basic needs, but it doesn't scale gracefully.
+Once you're managing multiple programs, grant cycles, and teams simultaneously, a dedicated PM tool saves more time than it costs—often within the first month.
+The math typically works out in favor of a dedicated tool once you have more than 5-6 people coordinating regularly.

 What's the most important feature to prioritize for grant management specifically?
-Timeline/Gantt views and time tracking — those two features together.
-Grant management lives on deadlines and deliverables, and you need to see them visually across an entire project lifecycle, not buried in a spreadsheet.
-If you're also managing budgets against individual grants, built-in time tracking (Teamwork, Monday, Smartsheet) becomes critical for compliance reporting and those always-fun funder check-ins.
+Timeline/Gantt views and time tracking—together.
+Grant management lives on deadlines and deliverables.
+You need to see them visually across an entire project lifecycle, not buried in a spreadsheet.
+If you're also managing budgets against individual grants, built-in time tracking (Teamwork, Monday, Smartsheet) becomes critical for compliance reporting and funder conversations.

 Tags